pdjr-signalk/signalk-sensor-log/README.md

    $>
    ```
    Once you have identified a unique service name and an unused TCP port, you
-   must register the new service by using your favourite text editor to insert
+   can register a new service by using your favourite text editor to insert
    the following line into `/etc/services`:
    ```
    rrdsrv   13900/tcp   # RRDTool service
    ```
-   into the file (entries in the file are ordered by port number and it is
+   Note that entries in this file are ordered by port number and it is good
-   good practice to maintain this sequencing).
+   practice to maintain this sequencing.

 5. Add the new service to __xinetd__.
-   If you used 'rrdsrv' as the service name and 13900 as the port number in
+   If you used 'rrdsrv' as the service name AND 13900 as the port number AND
-   step (4), then you can simply copy the specimen configuration file from
+   your Signal K Node server runs as _root_, then you can simply copy the
-   the plugin download directory.
+   specimen configuration file from the plugin download directory.
    ```
    cd ~/.signalk/node_modules/signalk-sensor-log
    sudo cp /extras/etc/xinetd.d/rrdsrv /etc/xinetd.d
    ```
-   If you used a different service name or port number then you will need to
+   If you used a different service name or port number or execute your server
-   edit the specimen configuration file and change its name before making
+   as a user other than _root_, then you will need to edit the specimen
-   the copy.
+   configuration file and perhaps change its name before making the copy.

 6. Restart __xinetd__ and check the service is working.
    ```